Arthur Kopit: Later years

 Kopit's last Broadway credit came in 1998 with High Society, which was based on The Philadelphia Story.
 His play Y2K premiered the following year off-Broadway.
 He soon retitled it Because He Can after the predicted eponymous problems did not take place.
 He donated his papers to the Fales Library at New York University in 2005.
 He taught at Yale University and the City College of New York throughout his career.

 Nine returned to Broadway in 2003, with Antonio Banderas as Guido.
 It ended up winning two Tony Awards, including best revival of a musical.
 Rob Marshall later directed the film Nine in 2009 based on Kopit's script.
 The principal cast consisted of Daniel Day-Lewis, Judi Dench, Nicole Kidman, Marion Cotillard, Penélope Cruz, Sophia Loren, Kate Hudson, and Fergie.
 Kopit was inducted into the American Theater Hall of Fame in 2017.

 Personal life

 Kopit married Leslie Garis in 1968.
 They remained married for 53 years until his death.
-Together, they had three children: Alex, Ben, and Kat.
+Together, they had three children.

 Kopit died on April 2, 2021, at his home in Manhattan.
 He was 83 and suffered from progressive Lewy body dementia prior to his death.